-Memorial Day is an American holiday observed the last Monday of May to honor those men and women that made the ultimate sacrifice and died during their military service.
+Memorial Day is an American holiday observed on the last Monday of May to honor those men and women that made the ultimate sacrifice and died during their military service.
 It is a day to reflect on lives lost.

-Memorial Day is a solemn occasion and National Holiday to remember the brave men and women that served lost their life.
+Memorial Day is a solemn occasion and National Holiday to remember the brave men and women that served and lost their life.
 The men and women killed in combat allow us to be free.

 Memorial Day is originally known as Decoration Day.
 It originated after the Civil War.
 In 1971 it became recognized as a federal holiday.

 Police officers are not celebrated on Memorial Day.
 Police Officers have their own day of remembrance called Peace Officers Memorial Day which occurs May 15th, every year.